baldemoto/atproto-wiki-docs/home.md

 title: Welcome to the ATProto Wiki!
 description:
 published: 1
-date: 2024-10-08T23:05:36.298Z
+date: 2024-10-08T23:05:44.053Z
 tags:
 editor: markdown
 dateCreated: 2024-10-08T22:20:26.045Z
 ---

 > This wiki is a work-in-progress.
 Information may be sparce, incomplete, or inaccurate.
 We encourage you to add to this wiki through [GitHub](https://github.com/baldemoto/atproto-wiki-docs/) (OAuth soon) and contribute to the knowledge base!
-This is a test edit
 {.is-warning}

 # Welcome to the ATProto Wiki!